Climate and Average Weather Year Round in Cancún Mexico

 The average daily incident shortwave solar energy experiences some seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.0 months, from March 22 to May 21, with an average daily incident shortwave energy per square meter above 6.4 kWh.
-The brightest day of the year is April 30, with an average of 7.0 kWh.
+The brightest month of the year in Cancún is April, with an average of 6.8 kWh.

 The darker period of the year lasts for 5.9 months, from July 31 to January 26, with an average daily incident shortwave energy per square meter below 4.7 kWh.
-The darkest day of the year is December 13, with an average of 4.1 kWh.
+The darkest month of the year in Cancún is December, with an average of 4.1 kWh.